fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 # Indicative Reference Values (Non-Normative) {#indicative-reference-values}

 This appendix provides indicative reference values for the KPIs defined in {{kpi-framework-and-metrics-taxonomy}}, reflecting current industry observations for distributed AI training workloads as of 2025-2026.
 These values are NON-NORMATIVE and do not constitute benchmarking acceptance criteria or performance requirements.
 Per the BMWG charter, the definition of acceptance criteria or performance requirements is explicitly outside the scope of this Working Group.
-Implementers may use these values as contextual references when interpreting results; they MUST NOT be used as pass/fail thresholds in vendor evaluations.
+Implementers may use these values as contextual references when interpreting results; they MUST NOT be used as pass/fail criteria in vendor evaluations.
 Deployment-specific targets will vary by topology, accelerator architecture, collective library, and operator requirements.

 | KPI | Indicative Reference |
 |---|---|